rinse-repeat/zig-gh-helper/README.md

 ## GitHub Limitations

-As with any re-usable GitHub action you need to use it below `jobs:` and cannot be used below `steps:` but since the Install workflow should be separate this should not be much of issue - it is recommended to run the install once / check periodically and then just retrieve it from the cache where ever it is required at.
+As with any other re-usable GitHub action the install has to run within `jobs:` context and cannot be used within `steps:` context.

+Since the Install workflow should be separate anyways this should not be much of issue.

+It is strongly recommended to run the Zig install once / check periodically and then just retrieve it always from the cache where ever it is required at which can be used in the context of `steps:`.

 ## Other Projects